 I will go ahead and say that I am not really that into watermelon.
-I mean, it’s better than cantaloupe for sure but I don’t typically keep it in my fridge unless I’m entertaining.
-A few weeks ago, I cut up and chilled one for a few folks that came over the Memorial Day weekend and it was really popular–extremely juicy and super sweet.
+I mean, it's better than cantaloupe for sure but I don't typically keep it in my fridge unless I'm entertaining.
+A few weeks ago, I cut up and chilled one for a few folks that came over the Memorial Day weekend and it was really popular--extremely juicy and super sweet.
 I even enjoyed a few slices myself.
 I needed a contribution for a pool party about a week after that and this got my wheels turning.
+The result was a juicy, boozy batch of margarita-infused watermelon.
+This is something you will absolutely want to make as soon as summer hits.
+It's quite amazing.

 How to Pick the Perfect Watermelon